This self-drive 14-day Tasmania itinerary is what I like to call your ‘Ultimate’ Tasmania road trip.

 For me, the Derwent Valley is one of Tasmania’s most special places and you could easily spend 3 or 4 nights in the region.

-If you have the time, I recommend basing yourself in New Norfolk at the stunning Explorers Lodge B&B (read my review here) and using it as a base to drive up to Mt Field, and out to Maydena, Lake Pedder and Strathgordon.
+If you have the time, I recommend basing yourself in Fentonbury at the lovely Hamlet Downs (read my review here) and using it as a base to drive up to Mt Field, and out to Maydena, Lake Pedder and Strathgordon.

 Breakfast – Your accommodation – OR – Hungry Wombat Cafe (Derwent Bridge)